nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 - [OECD work on privacy](https://www.oecd.org/sti/ieconomy/privacy.htm)

 ### 1.3.2 Convention 108
+#### Background
+- In response to the rapid progress made in the field of electronic data processing by public administrations and large enterprises
+- The Council of Europe decided to establish a framework of specific principles and norms to prevent unfair collection and processing of personal data

+#### Enactment
 - Also called the [Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data](https://www.oecd.org/sti/ieconomy/oecdguidelinesontheprotectionofprivacyandtransborderflowsofpersonaldata.htm)
 - First legally binding international treaty related to data protection
 - Adopted by Council of Europe on 28 January 1981